Have you ever just felt like another number? I’m sure you have because at one point or another aren’t we “just another number?”

-Like when you phone about a bill, one of the first things the person on the other end of the phone will ask you is, “what’s your account number please.”
+Like when you make a call to one of those call-centres about a bill, one of the first things the person on the other end will ask you is, “what’s your account number please.”

 Most of us will have a driver’s licence and on it will be that horrendously long number; we all have a Social Insurance Number(SIN); or a Health Card Number(OHIP in Ontario).
 When it comes to tax time, I’m pretty sure the computers at Revenue Canada just see you as a number.